Partial Chargebacks

 How Common are Partial Chargebacks?

-Partial chargebacks are not very common.
+As mentioned above, partial chargebacks are not very common.
 There are several reasons for this; first, note that in all the examples above, the customer is generally happy with the order.
 They’re willing to pay what they owe…they just don’t want to pay for items or services that were unsatisfactory.

 Customers who are overall happy are more apt to contact you instead of immediately calling the bank.
-If they do call the bank first, it may be because they are not totally familiar with the chargeback process.
+But if they do call the bank first, it may be because they are not totally familiar with the chargeback process.
 For example, they may (falsely) believe that a chargeback is the same as a refund.
 Also, if the cardholder doesn’t understand how chargebacks work, they may not even know that asking for a chargeback partial refund is an option.

 Of course, in a growing number of cases, the consumer is attempting to commit friendly fraud by filing a false claim.
 A fraudster would have no reason to ask for a partial refund.
 They would want to get as much money back as possible.